Common methods

 The Shapiro-Wilk test is used to contrast the normality of a distribution, i.e., the data is sampled from a normally distributed population (Shapiro and Wilk 1965).
 This test precedes other significance tests since the normality of the distribution must be taken into account to choose the right significance test.

 The T-test is any statistical hypothesis test which test statistic adheres to the Student’s T-distribution (Student 1908).
 The T-tests are parametric1 tests, thus they can only be used with normal distributions.
+A variation of the Student’s T-Test is Welch’s T-test (Welch 1947), employed when the distributions are not homoscedastic (i.e., unequal variances).
 Several T-tests are employed:

 1 Parametric tests operate with the mean of distributions.